Q: How hard is it to hike into the Grand Canyon?

 Mental attitude and adequate water and food consumption are absolutely essential to the success of any hike into the Grand Canyon, particularly in summer.
 The day hiker and the overnight backpacker must be equally prepared for the lack of water, extreme heat and cold, and isolation characteristic of the Grand Canyon.
 Hiking in the Grand Canyon is so demanding that even people in excellent condition often emerge sore and fatigued.
 Yet small children, senior citizens, and people with physical disabilities have successfully hiked the canyon.

 Backcountry rangers recommend that hikers make their first trip into the inner canyon on one of the park's Corridor trails: Bright Angel Trail, South Kaibab Trail, or North Kaibab Trail.
-This area includes three campgrounds: Indian Garden, Bright Angel, and Cottonwood each having ranger stations, water, and emergency phones.
+This area includes three campgrounds: Havasupai Gardens (formerly known as Indian Garden), Bright Angel, and Cottonwood each having ranger stations, water, and emergency phones.

 A: Monitor the amount of time it takes you to get down to any location; it can take twice that amount of time to cover the same distance going out.
 This "rule of thumb" seems to work well regardless of individual fitness, age and/or length of stride.
 Most first-time Grand Canyon hikers walk uphill at an average speed of one mile per hour.

 A: Although both trails are maintained, they are very strenuous and involve hiking numerous switchbacks.
 The Bright Angel Trail is roughly 2 miles longer but has water, some shade, and half-way down is Havasupai Gardens, a wonderful place for a rest stop.
 There you will find water, toilet facilities, a ranger station, and a place to sit in the shade.
 The South Kaibab Trail has no water and very little shade.